Blogs

 wave

-Larry Kenyon, with a hardware background, focused on the file system, memory management, and drivers.
-He created the disk driver and worked alongside Horn on the Resource Manager.
-His steadfast work on performance improvements and networking continued even after Steve Jobs' departure.
+And let's not forget Larry Kenyon.
+He had a hardware background, but dove headfirst into the software world, focusing on the file system, memory management, and drivers.
+He single-handedly created the disk driver and collaborated with Horn on the Resource Manager.
+He even kept improving performance and networking long after some of the big names had moved on.
+His dedication is remarkable.

 FAQ